algolia/docsearch/docs/src/config-file.md

 the same flow.
 For example when the title is not part of a header or sidebar.

-For that reason, you can set a selector as global, meaning that it will match on the whole page, and will be the same for all records extracted from this page.
+For that reason, you can set a selector as global, meaning that it will match on the whole page and will be the same for all records extracted from this page.

 ```json
 {